One-step generative models

 Starting from the goal and working backwards: what does a network need to learn to generate in one step?

-Every method in this family starts from the same setup.
-You define a trajectory through image space: a path from pure noise at time $t=1$ to clean data at time $t=0$.
-This is the probability flow ODE (PF-ODE), a deterministic path with the same marginal distributions at each time $t$ as the stochastic diffusion process but without the randomness.
+Generating a sample is moving probability mass from a noise distribution to the data distribution, and every method in this family is a different way to learn that movement.
+They all share the same setup: a trajectory through image space, a path from pure noise at time $t=1$ to clean data at time $t=0$.
+This is the probability flow ODE (PF-ODE), a deterministic path that shares the same marginal distributions at each time $t$ as the stochastic diffusion process but without the randomness.
 You can run it forwards or backwards exactly.
-Think of probability mass as a fluid, like shampoo bubbles slowly changing shape.
-The PF-ODE is the velocity field that moves each bubble without tearing it apart or compressing it; the density is preserved, just the shape changes.
-A point $z_t$ on a trajectory is one particle of that fluid at time $t$.

-The closer $t$ is to 1, the noisier the particle.
-The bubble is still spread out, not yet shaped like a real image.
-The PF-ODE tells you how fast and in which direction to move to stay on the trajectory.
-Standard diffusion and flow models learn to estimate this velocity locally and integrate it step by step from noise to data.
+The closer $t$ is to 1, the more spread out and featureless the point.
+The PF-ODE tells you how fast and in which direction to move to stay on the trajectory, and standard diffusion and flow models learn to estimate this velocity locally and integrate it step by step from noise to data.

-A PF-ODE trajectory from noise to data A curved path from a diffuse noise cloud on the left to a structured data cluster on the right, with three intermediate points.
-The path is labeled as the PF-ODE trajectory. noise t=1 data t=0 t=0.8 t=0.5 t=0.2 PF-ODE trajectory
+A PF-ODE trajectory from noise to data A curved path from a diffuse noise cloud on the left to a structured data cluster on the right, with three intermediate points along the trajectory. noise t=1 data t=0 t=0.8 t=0.5 t=0.2

 Every method in this family lives on a trajectory like this.
 The question is not how the trajectory is defined; it is how much of it you have to traverse at inference time.